Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Proximal point method for convex optimization

-Simple arguments based on \cref{eq:EB} can establish \cref{eq:iterate-linear} with coefficient $\theta_k \leq 1/{\sqrt{\mue^2/c_k^2 + 1}}$.
-We provide some details in \cref{proof-thm-linear}.
-This completes the proof. \end{proof} Two nice features of \cref{thm-linear} are 1) the simplicity of its proofs and 2) the generality of its conditions.
-Indeed, the proof of \cref{eq:cost-gap-linear} is very simple via \cref{eq:PL}, while the proof of \cref{eq:iterate-linear} is also clean via \cref{eq:QG} and \cref{eq:EB}, which are simpler than typical proofs.
-In addition, the regularity conditions are weaker than \cite{rockafellar1976monotone,luque1984asymptotic}.
-Linear convergence for $\Dist(\xk,S)$ was first established in \cite{rockafellar1976monotone} with one restrictive assumptions: the inverse of the subdifferential $(\partial f)^{-1}$ is locally Lipschitz at $0$.
-This assumption in turn implies the optimal solution is unique, i.e.,~$S$~is a singleton.
-The uniqueness assumption is lifted in \cite{luque1984asymptotic}, which allows an unbounded solution set.
-More recently, this assumption is further relaxed as $\partial f$ being metrically subregular in \cite{cui2016asymptotic,leventhal2009metric}.
-It is known that for convex functions, $\partial f$ is metrically subregular if and only if $f(x)$ satisfies quadratic growth (cf. \cref{prop:QG-EB-PL}).
-Indeed, our proof in \cref{thm-linear} is based on quadratic growth, which is a more intuitive, geometric property.
-Our main idea in the proof above is motivated by a recent result for the linear convergence of the spectral bundle method in \cite{ding2023revisiting}.
+Two nice features of \Cref{thm-linear} are 1) the simplicity of its proofs and 2) the generality of its conditions.
+Indeed, the proof of \cref{eq:cost-gap-linear} is simple via \cref{eq:PL}, and the proof of \cref{eq:iterate-linear} is clean via \cref{eq:QG} and \cref{eq:EB}, which are simpler than typical proofs.
+In addition, the regularity conditions are weaker than \cite{rockafellar1976monotone} and \cite{luque1984asymptotic}.
+Linear convergence for $\Dist(\xk,S)$ was first established in \cite{rockafellar1976monotone} with one restrictive assumption: the inverse of the subdifferential $(\partial f)^{-1}$ is locally Lipschitz at $0$, which requires a unique optimal solution, i.e.,~$S$~is a singleton.
+The uniqueness assumption is lifted in \cite{luque1984asymptotic}, which even allows an unbounded solution set.
+More recently, this assumption is further relaxed to $\partial f$ being metrically subregular in \cite{cui2016asymptotic} and \cite{leventhal2009metric}.
+It is known that for convex functions, $\partial f$ is metrically subregular if and only if $f$ satisfies quadratic growth (cf. \cref{prop:QG-EB-PL}).
+Indeed, our proof in \cref{thm-linear} is based on quadratic growth, which is a more intuitive geometrical property.
+Our main idea in the proof above is partially inspired by a recent result for the linear convergence of the spectral bundle method in \cite{ding2023revisiting,liao2023overview}.